mdjahidhasan009/DevOps_Note/AWS/aws_ec2.md

 - **EC2 Instance Savings Plans**: Lower prices for specific instance families in specific regions
 - Automatic application to usage

 ## Security Groups
 Security groups act as virtual firewalls for your EC2 instances, controlling inbound and outbound traffic.
 They allow you to specify rules based on protocols, ports, and source/destination IP addresses.
 Security groups are stateful, meaning if you allow incoming traffic on a specific port, the response traffic is automatically allowed.
+They control how traffic is allowed into or out of our EC2 instances.
+Security groups rules can be reference by IP or by security group.

 ### Important points about security groups
 * **Region specific**
 * **Only 'Allow' rule** (but no deny rule)
-* **All inbound traffic blocked and outbound allowed by default**.
+* **All inbound traffic blocked and all outbound allowed by default**.
 * You define rules for specific:
-  * Protocols (like HTTP, HTTPS, SSH, etc.).
+  * Allowed protocols (like HTTP, HTTPS, SSH, etc.).
-  * Port numbers (e.g., port 80 for HTTP, port 22 for SSH).
+  * Allowed port numbers (e.g., port 80 for HTTP, port 22 for SSH).
-  * IP addresses or ranges (e.g., allow traffic only from a specific IP or range of IPs).
+  * Allowed IP(IPv4 and IPv6) addresses or ranges (e.g., allow traffic only from a specific IP or range of IPs).
 * If you allow incoming traffic on a specific port (e.g., port 80 for HTTP), the outgoing response traffic is automatically allowed without an explicit outbound rule.
+* Control of inbound network(from other to the instance)
+* Control outbound network(from the instance to others)
+* Can be attached to multiple instances
+* Locked down to a region and VPC
+* Does live "outside" the EC2 instance - if traffic is blocked the EC2 instance won't see it.
+* It's good to maintain one separate security group for SSH access.
+* If application is not accessible (time out), then it's a security group issue.
+* If application gives a "connection refused" error, then it's an application issue, or it's not launched.

 ### Security Group Features
 - **Stateful**: Return traffic is automatically allowed